 Best for Theme Park Lovers: Six Flags Hurricane Harbor

-Six Flags Hurricane Harbor is about a 90-minute drive from the city, and has something for everyone: thrill rides, areas for small kids, and spots for relaxing poolside — perfect if you're making a trip with kids of many ages plus adults who are ready to have fun, too.
-New this season is a water play area just for little ones, Caribbean Cove, which is home to 55 interactive features including spray nozzles, jets, valves and water guns, as well as a two-feet-deep entry pool and a beach area for relaxing.
+Six Flags Hurricane Harbor is about a 90-minute drive from the city, and has something for everyone.
+Caribbean Cove is a water play area just for little ones, with 55 interactive features including spray nozzles, jets, valves and water guns, as well as a two-feet-deep entry pool and a beach area for relaxing.
 Other spots for families include the Blue Lagoon wave pool and Discovery Bay water playground, and features like a nursing station, stroller rentals and cabanas are nice, too.
-Finally, after a day of fun and thrills, your whole family can relax on the Taak It Eez Ee Creek lazy river complete with waterfalls, rapids and geysers.
-Got more energy to burn?
-Hit Six Flags Great Adventure & Safari, too.
+Be advised that it can get very crowded here and lines can be long.

 Best for A Shore Thing: Morey’s Piers & Beachfront Water Parks

 For the ultimate family-friendly summer shore experience, Morey’s Piers & Beachfront Water Parks is a sure bet.
 It’ll take you a while to get there — figure three hours — which is why you might want to consider spending a night.
-But it’s worth the trip, both for the extensive water parks and the multiple piers packed with rides for kids both big and small.
+But it’s worth the trip, both for the extensive water parks and the multiple piers packed with rides.
 (You can read our full review of Morey’s Piers, here.)
 Morey’s takes its water parks very seriously, as evidenced by not one, but two extensive water parks, each with its own feel, at the end of two piers.
-Raging Waters Adventure Water Park is, naturally, the more intense of the two splash zones.
-Ocean Oasis Water Park and Beach Club is more mellow and even features a swim up bar — although you’ll still find slides and activities for those who want to speed down a slippery slope.
+Raging Waters Adventure Water Park is the more intense of the two splash zones.
+Ocean Oasis Water Park and Beach Club is more mellow and even features a swim-up bar.
 Both parks offer gorgeous views of the beach and water, driving home that you’re at the shore and it’s summer, baby!

 Morey’s Piers and Beachfront Water Parks